yuhisern7/perfectcharitysystem/README.md

 **How PCS Creates Infinite Value from Finite Currency:**

 1. Receiver gets 10,000 PCS monthly credit
-2. Donor purchases 1,000 PCS for $1,000 real money
+2. Donor purchases PCS crypto from the receivers or from charity organizations
-3. Donor donates 1,000 PCS to charity profile (blockchain records it)
-4. Receiver still has that 1,000 PCS and can sell it again
-5. Another donor purchases the same 1,000 PCS for another $1,000
+3. The PCS coins are permanently in the donor's profile for life, so everyone can view each donation and the total donations
-6. Process repeats infinitely
+4. Process repeats infinitely

-**Result:** The same 1,000 PCS can track $10,000+ in real donations while maintaining complete transparency at zero cost.
+**Result:** Receivers continuously receive monthly credits to sell, while donors accumulate PCS as permanent proof of their charitable contributions with complete transparency at zero cost.

 ---